Description

 The digital output acts as a switch that will turn on/off when a magnet is near, similar to the KY-003.
 On the other hand, the analog output can measure the polarity and relative strength of the magnetic field.

-The KY-024 module consists of a 49E Linear Hall-Effect Sensor, a LM393 Dual Differential Comparator, a potentiomenter, two leds and six resistors.
-It's compatible with popular electronics platforms like Arduino, Raspberry Pi, Esp8266 and Teensy.
+This module consists of a 49E Linear Hall-Effect Sensor, an LM393 Dual Differential Comparator, a potentiomenter, 2 LEDs, 6 resistors and 4 male header pins.

-Connect board's power line (+) and ground (G) to 5V and GND respectively.
-Connect the digital signal (D0) to pin 3 on the Arduino and the board's analog signal (A0) to pin A0 on the Arduino.
+Connect the digital signal pin (D0) to pin 3 and the analog signal pin (A0) to pin A0 on the Arduino.

 The analog interface starts at an initial value determined by the input voltage and the potentiometer, this value will increase or decrease depending on the intensity and polarity of the magnetic field.